How to Protect Sender Domain with DMARC: Using DMARC Enforcement

 How to Create a DMARC Record?

 Creating and adding a DMARC record is simple.
-There are tools like GlockApps DMARC Analytics that allow you to quickly create a DMARC record.
+There are tools like GlockApps DMARC Analyzer that allow you to quickly create a DMARC record.
 You add the DMARC record to your domain’s DNS and you are done.
 You send email messages from the domain and you receive DMARC reports.

 GlockApps will parse each report and present the data about your email authentication in a comprehensive and user-friendly format.